-A valid edge or level on an enabled pin interrupt sets PTxIF in PTxSC.
-If PTxIE in PTxSC is set, an interrupt request is presented to the CPU.
-To clear PTxIF, write a 1 to PTxACK in PTxSC provided all enabled pin interrupt inputs are at their de-asserted levels.
-PTxIF remains set if any enabled pin interrupt is asserted while attempting to clear by writing a 1 to PTxACK.
+A valid edge or level on an enabled pin interrupt will set PTxIF in PTxSC.
+If PTxIE in PTxSC is set, an interrupt request will be presented to the CPU.
+Clearing of PTxIF is accomplished by writing a 1 to PTxACK in PTxSC provided all enabled pin interrupt inputs are at their deasserted levels.
+PTxIF will remain set if any enabled pin interrupt is asserted while attempting to clear by writing a 1 to PTxACK.